ChineseChikki/ChineseChikki/README.md

 - 👨‍💻 You can see more of my works here [https://github.com/chinelsy](https://github.com/chinelsy)

-- 💬 Ask me about  **Nestjs, Typescript, PostgreSQL, Reactjs, Nodejs, Expressjs, Mongodb**
+- 💬 Ask me about **Nestjs, Typescript, PostgreSQL, Reactjs, Nextjs, Nodejs, Expressjs, Mongodb**

 - 📫 How to reach me **chinelsy@gmail.com**